LLM4AD: Large Language Models for Autonomous Driving -- Concept, Review, Benchmark, Experiments, and Future Trends: Real-Vehicle Experiments: On-Cloud LLM for Personalized Decision-Making

 \subsubsection{Evaluation Metrics}

 Our evaluation framework for autonomous vehicles includes driving performance, time efficiency, and personalization.
-We analyze Talk2Drive's driving performance in terms of safety, using Time to Collision ($\tau$) and speed variance ($\sigma^2$), and comfort, using mean absolute acceleration ($|\bar A|$) and mean absolute jerk ($|\bar J|$).
-Time efficiency is measured by the LLM latency ($L$), while human satisfaction with personalization is assessed using the takeover rate ($R$).
+We analyze Talk2Drive's driving performance in terms of safety, using time-to-collision ($\tau$) and speed variance \first{($\sigma_0$)}, and comfort, \first{using mean absolute acceleration ($|\bar a|$)} and mean absolute jerk ($|\bar J|$).
+Time efficiency is measured by the LLM latency ($Lcy$), while human satisfaction with personalization is assessed using the takeover rate ($R$).

-\textbf{Driving Performance} The overall driving performance of Talk2Drive is reflected by a driving score ($S$), which is a weighted sum of four sub-scores: Time to Collision score ($S_{\tau}$), speed variance ($S_{\sigma}$), mean absolute acceleration ($S_{|\bar A|}$), and mean absolute jerk ($S_{|\bar J|}$).
+\textbf{Driving Performance:} The overall driving performance of Talk2Drive is reflected by a driving score ($Score$), which is a weighted sum of four sub-scores: TTC ($Score_{\tau}$), speed variance ($Score_{\sigma}$), \first{mean absolute acceleration ($Score_{|\bar a|}$)}, and mean absolute jerk ($Score_{|\bar J|}$).

-For Time to Collision $\tau$, the critical threshold $\tau_c$ is based on human reaction time to take over and brake.
+For TTC $\tau$, the critical threshold $\tau_c$ is based on human reaction time to take over and brake.
 A TTC greater than 1.5 seconds is often considered safe as the driver will have enough time to react to avoid rear-end collisions \cite{van1994time}.
 Therefore, it can be considered as a hard threshold where any value greater than $\tau_c$ has a score of zero.

-where $\tau_c$ is the critical threshold.
-We chose the value of 1.5 based on existing research results on Time to Collision value \cite{van1994time}.
-For other metrics like speed variance, acceleration, and jerk, the thresholds are related to individual perception and would vary in different driving scenarios.
-Therefore, we define the score to quantify the corresponding performance, with a higher score indicating better performance relative to the baseline value.
+where $\tau_c$ is the critical threshold. \first{While 2.0 s is a common simulation margin, a 1.5 s threshold was selected for this real-world test based on existing research results on TTC value \cite{van1994time}.} For other metrics like speed variance, acceleration, and jerk, the thresholds are related to individual perception and would vary in different driving scenarios.
+Therefore, the score to quantify the corresponding performance is defined, with a higher score indicating better performance relative to the baseline value.
 For example, the sub-score for mean absolute jerk $|\bar J|$ can be denoted as:

-where $\gamma$ is the sensitivity factor which is set empirically.
+where $\gamma$ is the sensitivity factor, which is set empirically.
 The sub-scores for mean absolute acceleration and speed variance are obtained in the same way.

-\textbf{LLMs' Latency for Time Efficiency} Latency $L$ measures the response time of the LLM, which is important for time-sensitive vehicle applications.
-To measure latency, we calculate the time difference between the moment a command is sent to the LLMs and when the LLMs return the LMPs.
+\textbf{LLMs' Latency for Time Efficiency:} Latency $Lcy$ measures the response time of the LLM, which is important for time-sensitive vehicle applications.
+To measure latency, the time difference between the moment a command is sent to the LLMs and when the LLMs return the LMPs is calculated.